Many people have asked how I make painted papers.

 No blending.
 We want to see the paint and brush strokes.

 Sometimes we use texture brushes along with cardboard tubes, plastic lids and rings.
 Any item you can paint with or leave a print will work!

 (A pre-primary/primary school catalog.)

 Step 3: Grab the paints.
 I use Blick Premium Tempera and Crayola.
 I have found the premium paint is brighter and opaque.

 Don’t forget your placemats to keep your tables clean.

-Then I go to the next color grouping : Yellow, Green and White
+I go to the next color grouping for the next class : Yellow, Orange, Red.

 Sometimes we just need to use up paints so we mix it up!